 Manchester United are one of the biggest clubs in the world thanks to Sir Alex Ferguson, who shaped a new era at Old Trafford.

 He was known for making statement signings in the transfer window, and he got it right more often than not.
-Some of the best bargain signings in his era have included greats like Eric Cantona, Cristiano Ronaldo, Ole Gunnar Solskjaer and Edwin van der Sar.
+Some of the best bargain signings of his era have included greats like Eric Cantona, Cristiano Ronaldo, Ole Gunnar Solskjaer and Edwin van der Sar.

 When it comes to selling players, Sir Alex sold many big names, and some of these turned out to be poor decisions.
-Managers sometimes misjudge players' abilities, and even Fergie made a few mistakes during his managerial tenure at United.
+Managers sometimes misjudge players' abilities, and even Ferguson made a few mistakes during his managerial tenure at United.

 On that note, here are five players who should not have been let go of by the legendary Scotsman.